Melbourne’s Western Metro Region is the traditional home of the Wurundjeri and Wathaurong peoples of the Kulin Nation.

 The Western Region’s has a rich natural environment with an extensive coastline and inland waterways in Werribee and Maribyrnong.
 The the region is home to the Western and Derrimut Grassland Reserves and wetlands of international significance under the Ramsar Convention.
 As well as providing public amenity, these areas also protect biodiversity in the region.
 The Growling Grass Frog inhabits a section of the Western Growth Corridor along the lower Werribee River.

-The Western Region has a population of approximately 72,000 people (16.4 per cent of metropolitan Melbourne’s total).
+The Western Region has a population of approximately 879,000 people (approximately 19 per cent of metropolitan Melbourne’s total).
 Its population is expected to continue to grow rapidly at approximately 12 per cent compared to 10 per cent across all metropolitan regions.